Who can I talk to about immunisation?

 It’s common for children of all ages to feel nervous or worried about vaccinations or injections.
 You can prepare your child for vaccination by giving them age-appropriate information and talking about it.
 Distraction and relaxation can help children and teenagers cope with injections.

-Premature babies: how does immunisation work for them?
+How does immunisation work for premature babies?

 Premature babies generally get the same immunisations at the same age as full-term babies.
 Premature babies need the protection of immunisation because they’re more likely to get certain infections.